-The bold fabric and pretty straight line quilting might remind you of designer bags we’ve seen in stores for hundreds of dollars.
-We’ll admit to grabbing a bit of inspiration there, but we’ve made the look our own with unique embellishments and our signature Sew4Home easy-to-follow instructions.
+The bold fabric and pretty straight line quilting might remind you of designer bags seen in stores for hundreds of dollars.
+We’ll admit to grabbing a bit of inspiration there, but we’ve made the look our own with unique embellishments and our signature S4H easy-to-follow instructions.

 As professional and gorgeous as this bag turns out, it is surprisingly straightforward.
 We’ve included lots of little tips along the way for getting the best look, matching up the lines of quilting, and more.
 You’ll also find links to technique tutorials if you’re new to setting magnetic snaps or creating your own piping.

-The exterior fabric we used is Peony Season in Gold from the To Market collection by Emily Isabella for Cloud9 Fabrics.
-This fabric is no longer readily available, but you can certainly select your own bold print or browse through these eye-catching alternatives we spotted at Fabric.com from some currently available collections.
-Click on a swatch for more detail.
+The exterior fabric we originally used is Peony Season in Gold from the To Market collection by Emily Isabella for Cloud9 Fabrics.
+This fabric is no longer readily available, but you can certainly select your own bold print from the dozens of new collections that debut each season.

 For a travel duffle, it’s important the strap can be detached and packed away so it doesn’t catch on things in crowded aisles and seats.
 But once out of those confines, you then need to be able to snap the strap back on and adjust the length to wear it over-the-shoulder or cross body.
-Dritz rings, sliders, and hooks are our go-to for this process every time.
+Metal rings, sliders, and hooks are the hardware classics that make it all happen.

 The bag and the front pocket flap are highlighted with piping, which is a great finish that outlines the pretty curving shapes.
 Although you could use packaged piping, we recommend making our own to get a thicker line and a more perfect color match.